Fiery wreck on I-75 remains under investigation days after crash

 The driver of that truck hasn’t been identified.

-FHP has identified the following people involved in the crash: Candice Reetz of Wesley Chapel, Kathleen Ybarra of Pasco County, Robert Maldonado, Jr., of Tampa, George Pagan of Tampa, Jim Howard of Lakeland and Usman Riaz of Pasco County.
+FHP has identified the following people involved in the crash: 35-year-old Candice Reetz of Wesley Chapel, 26-year-old Kathleen Ybarra of Land O’Lakes, 1-year-old Connor Shilling of Land O’Lakes, 28-year-old Robert Maldonado, Jr., of Land O’Lakes, 57-year-old George Pagan of Tampa, 36-year-old Jason Howard of Lakeland and 37-year-old Usman Riaz of Land O’Lakes.

 One other driver hasn’t yet been identified.
 That person is the second death related to the crash.